UK says it will make Hamas a banned terrorist organization

 She said the group “has significant terrorist capability, including access to extensive and sophisticated weaponry, as well as terrorist training facilities.”

-Foreign Secretary Liz Truss tweeted that “Hamas will be proscribed as a terrorist organization,” saying the move “will help tackle the scourge of antisemitism.”
+Foreign Secretary Liz Truss tweeted that the move “will help tackle the scourge of antisemitism.”

-A ban, which must be approved by Parliament, would make it illegal in Britain to be a member of Hamas or to express support for the group.
+A ban, which must be approved by Parliament, would make it illegal in Britain to be a member of Hamas or to express support for the group, with a maximum penalty of 14 years in prison.

+The government said it hoped the banning order would be approved by Parliament within the week and take effect Nov.
+26.

 Hamas, a Palestinian group that opposes Israel’s existence, has governed the Gaza Strip since taking over the area in 2007, a year after it won a Palestinian election.